 Electrovaya may not be able to establish anticipated levels of high-volume production on a timely, cost-effective basis or at all.
 It has never manufactured batteries in substantially large quantities and it may not be able to maintain future commercial production at planned levels.
 Additionally, if it is unable to maintain an adequate supply of raw materials or components, its costs could increase or its production could be limited.
 Because of the above or similar other reasons, Electrovaya may not be able to fulfill new sales purchase orders or deliver them in a timely manner.

 Electrovaya has taken a number of steps to offset these risks:

-- Its acquisition of Litarion gives it higher volume manufacturing capabilities. - It has formalized supply arrangements with suppliers to ensure that raw materials required for high-volume production are available at a reasonable cost and on a timely basis. - It has more than one supplier for critical raw materials and components. - Its production team plans to increase staff and continue to improve efficiency to make it easier to fulfill sales purchase orders in a timely manner.
+- Its manufacturing process is modular and flexible. - Its high-volume facility utilizes machinery and equipment that is similar to the machinery and equipment that it has already designed, built and used in its pilot production plant. - It has formalized supply arrangements with suppliers to ensure that raw materials required for high-volume production are available at a reasonable cost and on a timely basis. - It has more than one supplier for critical raw materials and components. - Its production team plans to increase staff and upgrade the production machinery to make it easier to fulfill sales purchase orders in a timely manner. - Its acquisition of Litarion may give it higher volume manufacturing capabilities.